 functionally obsolete.
 A functionally obsolete bridge no longer meet the demands of the traffic using it.
 These bridges are safe but need to be improved or replaced due to narrow lanes, low height clearances or have posted weight limits.

-- For NCDOT to repair or rehabilitate all deficient bridges, it would cost more than $3.8 billion.
+- For NCDOT to replace all poor condition bridges, it would cost more than $4 billion.

 NCDOT follows National Bridge Inspection Standards and ensures each bridge is inspected at least every two years.